 2. A united community bank office formed under this section shall have a united community bank office board, at least one-half or more of the members of which shall be residents of the county in which the united community bank office is located.
 The liability of the united community bank office board shall be limited as provided in section 524.614.
 The bank establishing and operating the united community bank office may indemnify members of the united community bank office board as agents of the bank in the manner and in the instances authorized by sections 490.850 through 490.858.

 3. Any two or more state banks, national banks, or state and national banks that are located in this state, that are affiliates as defined in section 524.1101, and that individually have been in existence and operated as banks continuously in this state for at least five years, may be merged or consolidated into a single state or national bank, and the resulting entity shall be a "united community bank".
-Subject to subsection 9, the resulting united community bank of the merger or consolidation:
+The resulting united community bank of the merger or consolidation:

 a.
 Shall retain and operate as its principal place of business one of the principal places of business of the banks that are the parties to the merger or consolidation.